siggisigg/ssigurdsson/index.md

 Placeholdertext

 ## TU Delft Msc
-  - in Applied Mathematics
+2019-2020
-  - Second year of a dual degree 2019-2020
+  - Second year of a dual degree in Applied Mathematics
 ## TU Berlin Msc
+2018-2019
-  - First year of the dual degree 2018-2019
+  - First year of a dual degree in in Applied Mathematics
   - Worked as a Research assistant for one semester
 ## Reykjavik University Bsc
+2012-2016
   - Mechanical engieering
   - Graduated June 2016
   - one year exchange to Universidad Carlos III in Madrid
 ##  Commercial Collage of Iceland
+2008-2012
+- Buissness degree
+- Placed first in a young inovators competition

 # Work Experince

 ## Mechanical Designer at Marel
+2016-2018
+  - Work on customer specific equipment in food industry
+  - Work on an internal project on automaizing design

- ## Construction
+## Construction VHE Constructions
+Summer work in university, 2013, 2014, and 2015.

+## Production Runner at True North
+4 months in 2012 on the film Noah